sarankumar1325/POST2X/README.md

 ---

-Built with ❤️ using Next.js, Clerk, Neon, and Lyzr AI.
+Built with ❤️ by Sarankumar S  using Next.js, Clerk, Neon, and Lyzr AI.